nickstanley574/nickstanley574.github.io/_drafts/teaching-reflections.md

 asset: "/assets/posts/teaching-reflections"
 ---

 My last post was in August, 7 months ago.
 What have I been doing?
 Well a lot.
-In August, my manager left and I became the interim DevOps Manager and at the same time I bought a house.
+In August, my manager left and I became the interim DevOps Manager and I bought a house.
 If that wasn’t enough, in winter as a pandemic hobby, I started teaching intro into computer science courses at DePaul University.

 I come from a family of educators, my mother, father, aunts, and uncles varying from primary school to higher-ed.
 Besides learning how to make martinis and knowing what teachers say about their students, I learned teaching at any level is more of a vocation than a profession.
 While I have always known teaching is hard, experiencing it is something very different.